dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/point.md

 ### TransformCoordinates

-It is used to transform the coordinates of a point using a given transformation matrix.
+Transforms the coordinates of a point using a given transformation matrix.

 ```cpp
 static CPoint TransformCoordinates(CPoint originalPoint, double transformationMatrix[9])